 9.14.1 These Instructions shall not only apply to expenditure from Exchequer funds but also to works, services and goods purchased from the funds of Papworth Hospital NHS Charity.

 10 EXTERNAL BORROWING AND INVESTMENTS

-The Director of Finance Chief Finance Officer will be responsible for the management of the Trust's cash flow.
+The Chief Finance Officer will be responsible for the management of the Trust's cash flow.

 10.1 EXTERNAL BORROWING